simonhammes/openapi/intro/help.md

 1. **Output of the browser console:**
    You can use `Option` + `⌘` + `J` (on macOS), or `Shift` + `CTRL` + `J` (on Windows/Linux) to open your browser console.
 There you can typically get more details what is going wrong.
 Make a screenshot and post it in your new topic as well.

+## Developer Manual

+Please have a look at the [SeaTable Developer Manual](https://developer.seatable.io).
+There you can find more information about custom API clients or code examples.

 ## Expert support